Autopsy picture of John McBean

 Unidentified infant:

-Body is presented to the County Morgue secured in a blue body bag accompanied by a large quantity of ordinance …" (Mt.
-Carmel Doe 65, pg.
+Body is presented to the County Morgue secured in a blue body bag accompanied by a large quantity of ordinance …" (MC Doe 65, pg.
 3)

 The body is a fragmented infant's skull, absent of soft tissues of the face; some of the spinal column, a hand, and a hip.

 The internal organs consist of amorphous brownish decomposing mass of tissue with active insect larvae and precludes further examination.
-(Mt.
-Carmel Doe 65, pg.
+(MC Doe 65, pg.
 3)

 Why was further examination precluded?
 Examining decomposing tissue and maggots is surely routine in morgues.
 Gary Sisler performed the autopsy; cause of death is carbon monoxide inhalation and thermal burns.
 Some slight charring is mentioned.
 Anthropology examination by Drs.
 Ubelaker and Owsley.
 Date of Autopsy is, per page 1: "fifth day of April 1993;" per page 3: "May 05, 1993.")